-Many congratulations to the winners and runners up in the 2022/23 Fly-Tying Competition, which were announced in the Summer issue of Flydresser.
+Many congratulations to the winners and runners up in the 2024/25 Fly-Tying Competition, who were announced in the Summer issue of Flydresser.

 Competition Categories and Flies